kgish/skillzz/README.md

 * viewer@skillzz.com / password
 * manager@skillzz.com / password

+In order to facilitate a more usable demo, the worker and customer are pre-seeded with programming skills along with a number of other randomly selected categories and skills.

-In addition to those, the database is seeded with random users using the [Faker](https://github.com/stympy/faker) gem.
+In addition to those pre-defined users, the database is seeded with a number of random users using the [Faker](https://github.com/stympy/faker) gem.

 ## Roles